 The Good Samaritan Program exempts an intoxicated underage student from punishment if they call for medical assistance due to another student’s emergency.
 For example, if someone has been drinking at a party but then they notice a friend has overdosed and stopped breathing, they can call for emergency services for that friend without fear of punishment.

 Early studies of these programs have proved they work.
 A 2006 Cornell University study found that when these programs were put in place and pushed with a strong media campaign, the number of alcohol-related emergency calls went up, and the follow-up interventions more than doubled over a two-year period.

 Several schools are seeing success with the programs.
 At Clemson University, students can take advantage of medical amnesty once during a two-year period, and will be referred for counseling services after an incident.
 Harvard University encourages students to obtain medical assistance for friends, and promises that the person who requested assistance and the person needing the assistance will not face disciplinary action.
 Similar policies are in place at Southern Methodist University, Emerson University, Emory University, the University of Virginia and many more institutions across the nation.

-Dr. Kim Dennis, board-certified psychiatrist and addiction specialist, discusses substance abuse on campus.
+Board-certified psychiatrist and addiction specialist, discusses substance abuse on campus.